Thermoacoustics: Historical review of thermoacoustics

 Thermoacoustic-induced oscillations have been observed for centuries.
-Glass blowers produced heat generated sound when blowing a hot bulb at the end of a cold narrow tube.
+Glass blowers produced heat-generated sound when blowing a hot bulb at the end of a cold narrow tube.
 This phenomenon also has been observed in cryogenic storage vessels, where oscillations are induced by the insertion of a hollow tube open at the bottom end in liquid helium, called Taconis oscillations, but the lack of heat removal system causes the temperature gradient to diminish and acoustic wave to weaken and then to stop completely.
 Byron Higgins made the first scientific observation of heat energy conversion into acoustical oscillations.
 He investigated the "singing flame" phenomena in a portion of a hydrogen flame in a tube with both ends open.

-Physicist Pieter Rijke introduced this phenomenon into a greater scale by using a heated wire screen to induce strong oscillations in a tube (the Rijke tube).
+Physicist Pieter Rijke introduced this phenomenon into a greater scale by using a heated wire screen to induce strong oscillations in his Rijke tube.
 Feldman mentioned in his related review that a convective air current through the pipe is the main inducer of this phenomenon.
 The oscillations are strongest when the screen is at one fourth of the tube length.
 Research performed by Sondhauss in 1850 is known to be the first to approximate the modern concept of thermoacoustic oscillation.
 Sondhauss experimentally investigated the oscillations related to glass blowers.
 Sondhauss observed that sound frequency and intensity depends on the length and volume of the bulb.
 Lord Rayleigh gave a qualitative explanation of the Sondhauss thermoacoustic oscillations phenomena, where he stated that producing any type of thermoacoustic oscillations needs to meet a criterion: "If heat be given to the air at the moment of greatest condensation or taken from it at the moment of greatest rarefaction, the vibration is encouraged".
 This shows that he related thermoacoustics to the interplay of density variations and heat injection.
 The formal theoretical study of thermoacoustics started by Kramers in 1949 when he generalized the Kirchhoff theory of the attenuation of sound waves at constant temperature to the case of attenuation in the presence of a temperature gradient.
 Rott made a breakthrough in the study and modeling of thermodynamic phenomena by developing a successful linear theory.
 After that, the acoustical part of thermoacoustics was linked in a broad thermodynamic framework by Swift.

 Sound

 Usually sound is understood in terms of pressure variations accompanied by an oscillating motion of a medium (gas, liquid or solid).
-In order to understand thermoacoustic machines, it is of importance to focus on the temperature-position variations rather than the usual pressure-velocity variations.
+Thermoacoustic machines rely more on the temperature-position variations than the usual pressure-velocity variations.

 The sound intensity of ordinary speech is 65 dB.
 The pressure variations are about 0.05 Pa, the displacements 0.2 μm, and the temperature variations about 40 μK.
 So, the thermal effects of sound cannot be observed in daily life.
 However, at sound levels of 180 dB, which are normal in thermoacoustic systems, the pressure variations are 30 kPa, the displacements more than 10 cm, and the temperature variations 24 K.